solvexia/solvexia-api-docs/process_runs/process_runs.md

 ## Get a step in a process run

-Request a list of steps in a process run.
+Request an instance of a step in a process run.

 ```apacheconfig
 GET /v1/processRuns/{processRunId}/steps/{stepId}